-- 1.1 The Applicant is a limited liability company organized under the laws of the State of Delaware in the United States (US) and is a wholly owned subsidiary of Bloomberg L.P., a Delaware limited partnership; - 1.2 The Applicant is a marketplace for trading swaps.
-The Applicant's SEF supports request-for-quote and order book functionality for interest rate, credit default, foreign exchange and commodity swaps trading: - In the United States, the Applicant operates under the jurisdiction of the CFTC and has obtained registration with the CFTC to operate a SEF; - 1.4 The Applicant is obliged under CFTC rules to have requirements governing the conduct of participants, to monitor compliance with those requirements and to discipline participants, including by means other than exclusion from the marketplace;
+- 1.1 The Applicant is a limited liability company organized under the laws of the State of Delaware in the United States (US) and is a wholly owned subsidiary of Intercontinental Exchange, Inc., a company listed on the New York Stock Exchange; - 1.2 The Applicant is a marketplace for trading swaps.
+The Applicant's SEF supports order book functionality for commodity swaps and credit default swaps; - In the United States, the Applicant operates under the jurisdiction of the CFTC and has obtained registration with the CFTC to operate a SEF; - 1.4 The Applicant is obliged under CFTC rules to have requirements governing the conduct of participants, to monitor compliance with those requirements and to discipline participants, including by means other than exclusion from the marketplace: - 1.5 The Applicant has retained the ICE Futures U.S., Inc. to be a regulatory services provider;

-- 1.5 The Applicant has retained the National Futures Association to be a regulatory services provider; - 1.6 Because the Applicant regulates the conduct of its participants, it is considered by the Commission to be an exchange: - 1.7 Because the Applicant has participants located in Ontario, it is considered by the Commission to be carrying on business as an exchange in Ontario and is required to be recognized as such or exempted from recognition pursuant to section 21 of the Act: - 1.8 The Applicant provides connectivity to the following clearing houses: Chicago Mercantile Exchange Inc., LCH.Clearnet LLC, LCH.Clearnet Limited, ICE Clear Credit LLC and ICE Clear Europe Limited: - 1.9 The Applicant has no physical presence in Ontario and does not otherwise carry on business in Ontario except as described above and permitted by the Interim Order; and - 1.10 The Applicant satisfies all the SEF Criteria as described in Appendix 1 to Schedule "A":
+- 1.6 Because the Applicant regulates the conduct of its participants, it is considered by the Commission to be an exchange; - 1.7 Because the Applicant has participants located in Ontario, it is considered by the Commission to be carrying on business as an exchange in Ontario and is required to be recognized as such or exempted from recognition pursuant to section 21 of the Act: - 1.8 The Applicant provides connectivity to the following clearing houses: ICE Clear Credit, LLC and ICE Clear Europe Limited; - 1.9 The Applicant has no physical presence in Ontario and does not otherwise carry on business in Ontario except as described above and permitted by the Interim Order; and - 1.10 The Applicant satisfies all the SEF Criteria as described in Appendix 1 to Schedule "A":